delogic-ou/containers/README.md

-# Delogic Container Library
+# Container Library

-Various applications, provided by [Delogic](https://delogic.io), containerized and ready to launch.
+Various applications, provided by [Delogic OU](https://delogic.io), containerized and ready to launch.
 Even though we mostly use these apps for internal purposes, we decided to share them.

 ## TL;DR